jacques/docs.npmjs.com/content/getting-started/creating-node-modules.md

 You can use `npm init` to create the `package.json`.
 It will prompt you for values for the `package.json` fields.
 The two required fields are 'name' and 'version'.
 You'll also want to have a value for 'main'.
 You can use the default, `index.js`.

-If you want to add information for the author field, you can use the following format (email and web site are both optional):
+If you want to add information for the author field, you can use the following format (email and website are both optional):

 ```
 Your Name <email@example.com> (http://example.com)